 All services can be delivered flexibly online

 Arbitration is a way to resolve disputes privately and confidentially outside the courts.
 The dispute will be decided by one or more persons (the "arbitrators" or "arbitral tribunal"), who render the "arbitration award".
-An arbitration award is legally binding on both sides and is enforceable in the courts of any of the 160 countries that are signatories of the New York Convention.
+An arbitration award is legally binding and enforceable in the courts of any of the 160 countries that are signatories to the New York Convention.

-The 2019 statistics of the London Maritime Arbitrators Association indicate that London, and LMAA arbitration in particular, remains the world’s leading place for the resolution of disputes in the maritime industry and related commercial sectors (including dispute concerning construction of offshore units).
-In 2019 LMAA arbitrators received a total of 2952 arbitration appointments representing more than 80% of maritime disputes globally.
+The 2019 statistics of the London Maritime Arbitrators Association (LMAA) indicate that London, and LMAA arbitration in particular, remains the worlds leading place for the resolution of disputes in the maritime industry and related commercial sectors (including disputes concerning construction of offshore units).
+In 2019 LMAA arbitrators received a total of 2,952 arbitration appointments representing more than 80% of maritime disputes globally.

-Ben Goss is a commercial (non-lawyer) arbitrator with considerable experience of the sale & purchase of second-hand vessels, the contracting of newbuildings, the carriage of bulk commodities and the chartering of tankers, bulkers and offshore supply vessels.
+Ben Goss is a commercial (non-lawyer) arbitrator with considerable experience of the sale & purchase of second-hand vessels, the contracting of newbuildings, the carriage of bulk commodities and the chartering of tankers, bulk carriers and offshore supply vessels.
 Ben is also experienced in ship finance and leasing.

-Ben regularly accepts appointments on LMAA terms and has received over 30 appointments since January 2018, striving always to publish his Awards within the timeframe specified in those terms.
+Ben has accepted over 40 appointments since January 2018, and regularly accepts appointments on LMAA terms striving always to publish his Awards expeditiously and always within the timeframe specified in those terms.

 Ben can conduct the mediation process flexibly in whatever format suits the parties, including remotely by a combination of phone, email and video.

-Ben is a CMC Registered and CEDR Accredited Mediator with 22 years of commercial ship broking experience, half of which were spent overseas.
+Ben is a CMC registered, CEDR accredited, IMI Qualified mediator with 23 years' commercial ship broking experience, half of which were spent overseas.

-Ben is a pro-active and seasoned negotiator with excellent interpersonal skills and cross-cultural awareness, with hands-on familiarity of the many issues that can arise out of shipping contracts.
+As a Chartered Shipbroker, Ben is a pro-active and seasoned negotiator with excellent interpersonal skills and cross-cultural awareness, with practical knowledge and experience of the issues that often arise out of freight, charterparty, sales, shipbuilding, and related contracts.

-Your feedback is important and at the end of each Mediation Ben asks the clients to complete a short survey.
-If you would like further details or a copy of the survey, or if you would like provide any other feedback, please click the button below.
+Your feedback is important and at the end of each mediation Ben asks the clients to complete a short survey.
+If you would like further details or a copy of the survey, or if you would like to provide any other feedback, please click the button below.

-In addition to proactively gathering and analysing client feedback, Goss Maritime also operates a Mediation Complaints Procedure which can be downloaded here.
+In addition to proactively gathering and analyzing client feedback, Goss Maritime also operates a Mediation Complaints Procedure which can be downloaded here.

-Dispute Boards (DBs) are mainly used in construction and infrastructure projects, and are gaining in popularity.
-The concept is imbedded in the UK's National Shipbuilding Strategy where it is referred to as a Project Delivery Board.
+Dispute Boards (DBs) are mainly used in construction and infrastructure projects, and are gaining popularity.

 According to the Dispute Resolution Board Foundation (DRBF), 60% of projects utilizing a DB have no disputes at all; and 98% of the disputes that reach the DB do not go on to further litigation or arbitration.